-The weighted-average grant date fair value of the General RSUs granted during the year ended December 31, 2021 was \$13.76 per award, which was based on the PWP stock price on the date of grant.
-The total fair value of General RSUs that vested during the year ended December 31, 2022 was \$6.5 million and was a nominal amount for the year ended December 31, 2021.
-As of December 31, 2022, total unrecognized compensation expense related to unvested General RSUs was \$46.8 million which is expected to be recognized over a weighted average period of 2.1 years.
+General RSUs vest over a requisite service period, which is generally one to three years.
+The weighted-average grant date fair value of the General RSUs granted during the years ended December 31, 2022 and 2021 was \$9.82 and \$13.76 per award, respectively, which was based on the PWP stock price on the date of grant.
+The total fair value of General RSUs that vested during the years ended December 31, 2023 and 2022 was \$28.9 million and \$6.5 million, respectively, and a nominal amount for the year ended December 31, 2021.
+As of December 31, 2023, total unrecognized compensation expense related to unvested General RSUs was \$73.3 million, which is expected to be recognized over a weighted average period of 1.9 years.